 Privacy

-The collection, use and disclosure of any personal information pursuant to this Policy is subject to Nordiq Canada’s Privacy Policy or the privacy policy of a Member, as applicable.
+The collection, use and disclosure of any personal information pursuant to this Policy is subject to [Club]’s Privacy Policy.
+[Note: if the Club does not have a privacy policy, omit “Privacy Policy” and insert “usual policies and practices regarding private and/or confidential information”]

-Nordiq Canada, its Members, or any of their delegates pursuant to this Policy (i.e., the Screening Committee) shall comply with Nordiq Canada’s Privacy Policy (or, in the case of a Member, the Member’s privacy policy) in the performance of their services under this Policy.
+[Club] or any of its delegates pursuant to this Policy (i.e., the Screening Committee) shall comply with [Club]’s Privacy Policy in the performance of their services under this Policy.
+[Note: if the Club does not have a privacy policy, omit “Privacy Policy” and insert “usual policies and practices regarding private and/or confidential information”]

 Appendix A – Screening Requirements Matrix

+[Clubs will need to consider the roles and associated risk levels within their own organizations and make the corresponding amendments to Appendix A. All amendments must be approved by Nordiq Canada who will consult with the Division Member.]